rsnemmen/riaf-sed/README.md

 This is a set of routines to compute the spectral energy distributions (SEDs) of radiatively inefficient accretion flows (RIAFs) around black holes.
 This should be useful for researchers interested in modeling the electromagnetic radiation from e.g. low-luminosity active galactic nuclei, X-ray binaries and other astrophysical applications.
 A RIAF consists of a geometrically thick, optically thin accretion flow filled with a very hot, two-temperature gas with the ion temperatures reaching 1E12 K.

-These routines use a semi-analytical approach to treat the radiation from the RIAF (also called sometimes advection-dominated accretion flows, ADAFs) in which the accretion flow is considered stationary assuming an α-viscosity and a pseudo-Newtonian gravity, and the radiative transfer is treated in considerable detail, taking into account synchrotron, inverse Compton scattering and bremsstrahlung processes as appropriate for hot plasmas (e.g. [Nemmen et al. 2006](https://iopscience.iop.org/article/10.1086/500571); [Nemmen et al. 2014](https://academic.oup.com/mnras/article/438/4/2804/2907740)).
+These routines use a semi-analytical approach to treat the radiation from the RIAF (also called sometimes advection-dominated accretion flows, ADAFs) in which the accretion flow is considered stationary assuming an α-viscosity and a pseudo-Newtonian gravity, and the radiative transfer is treated in considerable detail, taking into account synchrotron, inverse Compton scattering and bremsstrahlung processes as appropriate for hot plasmas (e.g. [Yuan et al. 2005](https://iopscience.iop.org/article/10.1086/427206); [Nemmen et al. 2006](https://iopscience.iop.org/article/10.1086/500571); [Nemmen et al. 2014](https://academic.oup.com/mnras/article/438/4/2804/2907740)).

 The bottleneck of the calculations is in solving the dynamical structure of the flow and computing the inverse Compton radiation.
 The radiative transfer calculations take advantage of parallel architectures with OpenMP.
-The expected speedup is `ncores/2` compared with the serial code, where `ncores` is the number of CPU cores in your machine.
+The expected speedup is `ncores/2` compared with a serial run, where `ncores` is the number of CPU cores in your machine.

 ![The dashed line corresponds to the SED calculated for the RIAF around the black hole at the center of galaxy M87, taken from [Wong et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017ApJ...849L..17W/abstract).](./m87sed.png)
 Figure: The dashed line corresponds to the SED calculated for the RIAF around the black hole at the center of galaxy M87, taken from [Wong et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017ApJ...849L..17W/abstract).